gatsbyjs/gatsby/packages/gatsby-image/README.md

 If you don't want to use the blur-up effect, choose the fragment with `noBase64` at the end.
 If you want to use the traced placeholder SVGs, choose the fragment with `tracedSVG` at the end.

+_Please see the [gatsby-plugin-sharp](https://www.gatsbyjs.org/packages/gatsby-plugin-sharp/#tracedsvg) documentation for more information on `tracedSVG` and its configuration options._

 ## "Resolutions" queries

 ### Component